JulianVidal/AGDA_HTML/reports/index.md

 Plan A is very imbalanced between the files, one of the has 30 dependencies while the other over 700.
 For Plan B, I have forced the two files to have more than 50 dependencies which has made it slower.

+Contact Job about getting imports from an s-expression and a parser for it.